allyraza/httpdump/README.md

 ### httpdump

-A set http handlers to dump `http.Request` to stdout.
+http handler to dump `http.Request` to stdout.

 ### How to use it?